My Claude Code Sandbox

 Aldrin D'Souza

-I use Kiro at work and Claude Code on weekends.
-I also occasionally tinker with Cursor, Codex, Pi, and others.
-The interfaces differ but these tools are all wrappers around models that are getting better at an astounding speed.
-It is clear that we are not going back to writing code the way we did in the recent past.
-It is also clear that babysitting these tools with Do you want <Tool> to do <X>? is already getting in the way.
+I use Kiro at work and Claude Code on weekends, and occasionally tinker with Cursor, Codex, Pi, and others.
+The interfaces matter less than the models, but babysitting these tools with Do you want <Tool> to do <X>? is a problem.
 As Claude Code's current documentation puts it:

 By default, Claude Code requests permission for actions that might modify your system: file writes, Bash commands, MCP tools, etc. This is safe but tedious.
 After the tenth approval you're not really reviewing anymore, you're just clicking through.

-We cannot address safe but tedious with --dangerously-skip-permissions.
 Agents are tenacious and even mild prodding can push them to seek unintended goals in creative ways.
 If they have access to sensitive data, can run arbitrary code, and can access remote endpoints, we have a problem.
-This page shares how I use Apple Containers and Claude Code sandbox to contain this lethal trifecta in my weekend projects.
+I am not cool enough for --dangerously-skip-permissions yet so I built a sandbox that filters the annoying permission prompts.

 cargo install --git https://github.com/aldrin/claude-sandbox.git